SAP-samples/security-research-codegraphsmote/README.md

 ## Description

-This repository contains the source code for our paper "CodeGraphSMOTE - Data Augmentation for Vulnerability Discovery", currently under review at [DBSec 23](https://www.dbsec2023.unimol.it/)
+This repository contains the source code for our paper [CodeGraphSMOTE - Data Augmentation for Vulnerability Discovery](https://link.springer.com/chapter/10.1007/978-3-031-37586-6_17)

 ## Requirements